 Why bacteria form biofilms is not yet fully understood.
 There are four main theories.
 The first theory states that biofilms provide a better protection against stress and external influences, so there are evolutionary advantages to forming them.
 Another reason could be that the formation of communities of different microorganisms with different properties and possible symbioses within the biofilm provides a survival advantage.
 Many ecological niches and habitats can also be settled better by biofilms.
 The last theory assumes that the biofilm is the original way of life of the bacteria, into which they return, since the planktonic way of life formed later in the course of evolution.

 Biofilm on microplastics

-The density of the microplastics is crucial for the transport processes and the whereabouts of microplastics.
-It depends on the density whether the microplastic floats freely in the water, floats up or sinks.
+The density of the microplastics is crucial for the transport processes and the location of microplastics.
+It depends on the density whether the microplastic floats freely in the water, rises or sinks.
 Thus, different ecosystems and organisms are exposed to microplastics.